established in 1994

 Joshua Tree is home to the threatened desert tortoise and much more wildlife including seven kinds of rattlesnake, which I’m glad I didn’t see any of when I was there.
 I did see plenty of bunnies and jack rabbits.
 Interesting too is Joshua trees don’t have any nectar to attract bees or other pollinators.
 They rely entirely on the yucca moth to carry pollen from tree to tree.

-When is the Best Time to Visit Joshua Tree?
+When is the Best Time to Visit Joshua Tree National Park?

 While some times might be better than others to visit Joshua Tree, there really isn’t a bad time to go.
-Annual precipitation is less than six inches a year and they rarely get snow.
+The park is always open and can visited 365 days a year.
+Annual precipitation is less than six inches a year and the park rarely get snow.

 Ideally, March to May, when the wildflowers are blooming, and October and November are the best times but also the busiest.
 Winter and the middle of summer aren’t as comfortable as those months but I visited in June, and other than it being hot during the middle of day, it was cool at night.
 The higher elevation on the north side of the park is perfect for camping.